All Episodes

 The people have benefited, they won life's lottery.

-The people that benefited, luck.
+The people have benefited, luck.

-You hear it, Obama says it in his own words using his own terminology.
+Obama says it in his own words using his own terminology.

-Winners of life's lottery or just luck or not paying their fair share or whatever.
+Winners of life's lottery or just luck or not paying their fair share or whatever, but now they're going to.

 That's how this man sees this country.

-And that's why when he goes out to the microphone today to try to spin all this into great news, you got nothing but cold hearted selfishness.
+And that's why when he goes out to the microphone today to try to spin all this into great news, you got nothing but cold-hearted selfishness.

-Spinning the worst economic recovery in modern history in such a way as to make you think that there is good news and that he is responsible for it, and we can't go back to the unjust immoral ways that were established in this nation's founding.
+Spinning the worst economic recovery in modern history in such a way as to make you think that there is good news and that he is responsible for it.

 He's been honest about it from the get-go.